 Not a Tree in the Roundhouse breathed.

 Bark wiped the beginnings of tears from his old Tree eyes. “…She took my branch hand, she did, and she guided me, without uttering a word, a little farther down the path.
-The shadows soon subsided, and suddenly we were on the edge of a glistening grove.
+The shadows soon subsided, and suddenly we were on the edge of a mystical, glistening grove.
 Everything therein was cast in aquamarine blue and a wholesome pink!
 Why, even the moss decorating the ancient stone bench, and a yonder tranquil pond, and the wildflowers that abounded and sparkled, encircling its bank, all of it was thusly hued.

 We sat together in silence for a time, swept up inside the humble majesty of a moment for which neither of us had a reference.

 Finally, she spoke.
-“I come here often, you know.
+“I’ve come here before.
 But never until now have I spied another living being.
-My name is Sadie. “
+My name is Sadie, Tree sir. “

 “Why are you not afraid of me, Sadie?”
 I asked her.
-For the first time, it occurred to me that my voice bore a sound quality rather like my given name—rough, harsh, and altogether too grating, despite my every effort to convey it gently.
+For the first time, it occurred to me that my voice bore a sound quality rather like my given name—rough, harsh, and altogether too grating, despite my every effort to convey myself gently.

-“”How could I be?” she said to me.
+“”How could I be?” she’d said to me.

-We met exactly nine more times, Sadie and I, every week, without fail, she’d appear on the trail near the Spirit Wall.
+Bark continued, “We met exactly nine more times, Sadie and I, every week, without fail, she would appear on the trail near the Spirit Wall.
 Our hours together were always bittersweet.
 She would tell me of her world, her teachers, the subjects she studied in school.
 She was fond of learning the sciences, and she wanted to build engines.
 She had also pleaded to learn woodworking.
-Her father, she said, doted on her, so if his odd little girl had a penchant for dissecting frogs, and juggling petri dishes and test tubes, and enjoyed calculating physics equations, and had a knack for building complex engines, and liked to saw and whittle, why then, of course he'd see to it the rules were bent in his daughter’s favor… (to be continued…)
+Her father, she told me, doted on her, so if his odd little girl had a penchant for juggling petri dishes and test tubes, and enjoyed calculating physics equations, and had a knack for patching together mechanical parts into operational works of art, and she liked to saw and whittle, why then, of course he'd see to it the rules were bent in his daughter’s favor.

 Elder Elm stepped outside of the Roundhouse into the night.
 The air was cool, and the moon was bright.
 He could hear the last of the waking birds in the distance, ruffling their feathers before settling into sleep.
 Now that the existence of the Sanctuary Seed was proffered, and the path to it vaguely determined, what was the best course of action to pursue?
 The Seed would have to be retrieved, assuming it does exist, thought Elm.
 But who should be tasked with its acquisition?
 Forager Fir seemed an obvious option.
 Surely Bark Mapleknot, though he may have an interest, was too aged.